 - In a separate bowl, use a mixer to beat together the butter and sugars.
 Do this on the lowest setting for about 2-5 minutes, or until the batter is lighter in color and fluffy.
 Drizzle in the milk and restart the mixer.
 Mix until the batter is creamy and blended.

-- Gradually add in the dry ingredients, folding with a spatula.
-When no dry flour bits remain, pour in the chocolate chips and mix.
+- Gradually add the dry ingredients, folding with a spatula.
+When no dry flour remains, pour in the chocolate chips and mix.

-- Scoop the dough into 8 even balls, weighing about 75 grams each.
+- Scoop the dough into 8 even balls, weighing about 75 g each.

 - Evenly space out the dough on two parchment lined baking sheets.

-- Bake for 12-14 minutes at 400F, or until they have spread out and the edges look cooked.
+- Bake for 12-14 minutes at 400°F, or until the cookies have spread out and the edges appear slightly crisp.

-- When you remove the cookies from the oven, tap or smack the tray on the counter a few times to increase the cookie's spread and create a thinner cookie.
-This will help with the texture!
+- After removing the cookies from the oven, tap or smack the tray on the counter a few times to increase the cookie's spread to create a thinner cookie.
+This will help with the texture.

 These were so delicious that I ate them all in less than 3 days.
 Was so worried that they would be too bitter or too dry but they were PERFECT in every respect.
 Justine, you are a goddess for this recipe